top of page

 http://www.newlightphotonics.com/Nonlinear-Optical-Crystals/LBO-Crystals

-This has a big LBO table with angle vs nm, including angle and phase.
+This has a big BBO table with angle vs nm, but angle and phase are missing:

 http://www.newlightphotonics.com/Nonlinear-Optical-Crystals/BBO-Crystals